Announcing VSCode GraphQL 0.3.x and GraphQL LSP 2.5.x

 Our eventual goal is to provide support for common template tag and embedded graphql patterns in these languages, as well: python, ruby, reason, java, rust, golang, php, elixir

-@zth (opens in a new tab) has begun work on a powerful experimental parser using regular expressions (opens in a new tab), instead of AST.
-We may make this an opt in-feature in the mid term, and once we feel confident, could very well have full support across a wide range of languages, and allow users to provide their own "parsing plugins" for parsing template tags/other features in their languages of choice.
+@zth has begun work on a powerful experimental parser using regular expressions, instead of AST.
+We may make this an opt in-feature in the mid term, and once we feel confident, could very well have full support across a wide range of languages, and allow users to provide their own “parsing plugins” for parsing template tags/other features in their languages of choice.
 Regular Expressions are tricky for syntax parsing

 Completion for defined variables